-Please note: application for this program are not being accepted at this time.
+Please note: applications for this program are not currently being accepted.

 Smart devices are everywhere, and as the Internet of Things (IoT) grows, so do the risks associated with software vulnerabilities.
 The Graduate Certificate in Software Security prepares IT professionals to provide security solutions for software systems, applications, mobile devices and the growing number of smart devices that are part of the IoT.

 Learn theory and practice while gaining hands-on experience in developing secure products, applying threat modelling, and assessing security.
 Professionals and recent computer science graduates who complete this program will also gain skills in analyzing and communicating threats and solutions while considering the legal and ethical dimensions of software security.